Classes and Objects

 What is an Object and what is a Class?

-An object is an thing (noun) that has certain characteristics and can perform certain tasks.
+An Object is a thing (noun) that has certain characteristics and can perform certain tasks.
 A Class is the blueprint or definition for that object when it is created.

 An example is a Person.
 A Person is a kind of Class.
 A person can have certain characteristics that distinguish it from another person.
 It can have blue eyes, it can be 15 years old, etc. A person can also perform certain tasks.
 It can walk, it can talk, etc.